Back To Search Results

 Fluid Resuscitation

-In an acute setting, the clinical situation may indicate a rapid infusion of crystalloid fluids.
-Such cases may require a pressure apparatus to the bag of fluid to achieve a higher infusion rate.
-In this clinical setting, larger bore intravenous cannulas should help ensure the safe administration of high fluid volumes.
-Fluids should be administered, preferably via large-bore peripheral lines (18-gauge or larger) or through central access, which may also be used to deliver blood products if required.
+A rapid infusion of crystalloid fluids may be indicated in an acute setting.
+Such cases may require a pressure apparatus to achieve a higher infusion rate.
+In this clinical setting, large-bore intravenous cannulas should help ensure the safe administration of high fluid volumes.
+Fluids should be administered via large-bore peripheral lines (18 gauge or larger) or central access, which may also be used to deliver blood products if required.

 Maintenance Fluids

-The fluid requirements of patients were determined to be related to a patient's caloric demand by Drs.
-Holliday and Segar in 1957.[2]
-Since this time, their initial formula has been modified to provide clinicians with guidelines for administering maintenance crystalloid fluids.
+The fluid requirements of patients were previously determined to be related to a patient's caloric demand by Drs.
+Holliday and Segar in 1957.[3]
+Since then, their initial formula has been modified to provide clinicians with guidelines for administering maintenance crystalloid fluids.
 The mass-based formula uses what is known as the "4-2-1" rule:

 Adverse Effects

-Volume expansion with crystalloid fluids may cause iatrogenic fluid overload.
-The risk of this complication becomes particularly elevated in patients with impaired kidney function (acute kidney injury, chronic kidney disease, etc.), and these patients should, therefore, receive treatment with judicious use of intravenous fluids.
+Volume expansion with crystalloid fluids may cause iatrogenic fluid overload.[5]
+The risk of this complication is elevated in patients with impaired kidney function (eg, acute kidney injury, chronic kidney disease).
+Therefore, these patients should receive treatment with judicious use of intravenous fluids.
 Patients with congestive heart failure are at elevated risk for serious adverse effects of crystalloid fluid administration.
 Fluid overload can cause life-threatening pulmonary edema and the worsening of diastolic or systolic heart failure, leading to end-organ damage or even death.
-It is vital for the clinician to monitor these patients carefully and administer the minimum required volume to maintain volume homeostasis.
+The clinician must monitor these patients carefully and administer the minimum required volume to maintain volume homeostasis.

-Normal saline has a higher concentration of chloride ions (154 mmol/L) than in human serum (98 to 106 mmol/L).
-With the administration of large volumes of normal saline, hyperchloremia occurs.
+Normal saline has a higher concentration of chloride ions (154 mmol/L) than human serum (98 to 106 mmol/L).
+With the administration of large volumes of normal saline, hyperchloremia occurs.[9]
 While there is still some debate on the exact mechanism of this pH disturbance, the thinking is that the increase in chloride concentration adjusts the substantial ion difference in plasma, resulting in more free water in the intravascular space.
 As a result, the hydrogen ion concentration in the serum would increase to maintain electrochemical neutrality.
-Excessive renal bicarbonate excretion can occur, resulting in metabolic acidosis.[4]
-The dilution of serum bicarbonate through non-buffered crystalloids (e.g., normal saline) may also contribute to acidosis.
-Besides metabolic acidosis, clinical research has shown that high volumes of normal saline can cause hyperchloremia-induced renal afferent arteriole constriction, which can cause a decrease in the glomerular filtration rate.[5]
+Excessive renal bicarbonate excretion can occur, resulting in metabolic acidosis.[10]
+The dilution of serum bicarbonate through non-buffered crystalloids (eg, normal saline) may also contribute to acidosis.
+Besides metabolic acidosis, clinical research has shown that high volumes of normal saline can cause hyperchloremia-induced renal afferent arteriole constriction, which can cause a decrease in the glomerular filtration rate.[11][9]
+Hypertonic sodium chloride solutions can cause vein damage.

-Acetate buffered crystalloid solutions have been the subject of much debate in the medical literature.
-Studies performed on dogs have shown that even small volumes of acetate-containing crystalloids can significantly increase the serum concentration of acetate to 10 to 40 times the physiologic level.
-Some suggest that acetate may potentiate hemodynamic instability by decreasing both myocardial contractility and blood pressure.[6]
+Acetate-buffered crystalloid solutions have been the subject of much debate in the medical literature.
+Studies performed on dogs have shown that even small volumes of acetate-containing crystalloids can significantly increase the serum concentration of acetate up to 40 times the physiologic level.
+Some suggest that acetate may potentiate hemodynamic instability by decreasing myocardial contractility and blood pressure.[12]

-Unlike acetate buffered solutions, lactated crystalloid fluids have the potential to induce hyperglycemia.
-Lactate is a metabolically active compound that is utilized during gluconeogenesis to produce glucose.
-Hence, excessive administration of lactated crystalloids may be of concern in patients with diabetes.[6]
+Unlike acetate-buffered solutions, lactated crystalloid fluids have the potential to induce hyperglycemia.
+Lactate is a metabolically active compound utilized during gluconeogenesis to produce glucose.
+Hence, excessive administration of lactated crystalloids may be of concern in patients with diabetes.[12]

 Contraindications

-• Patients who are fluid-overloaded should not receive crystalloid fluids.
-Special care is prudent when administering fluids to patients with congestive heart failure or those with significant renal impairment (e.g., CKD-V dialysis-dependent patients).[7][8]
+• Patients who are fluid overloaded should not receive crystalloid fluids.
+Special care is important when administering fluids to patients with congestive heart failure or those with significant renal impairment (eg, patients on dialysis).[13][14]

 • Hypertonic saline is contraindicated in all clinical settings except in patients with severe hyponatremia and neurologic sequelae.
 Rapid correction of hyponatremia may cause central pontine myelinolysis, a devastating neurologic condition.[15]